arodzUW/EEP520-FinalProject/README.md

 Software Engineering For Embedded Applications
 ---

 This repository contains the full implementation of the final project developed for the EEP520 course; Software Engineering for Embedded Applications offered at the University of Washington.
-The project hereby presented and developed implements a user-controlled agent, or robot, which navigates through a maze.
-At the same time, there is another automated agent that "counts down" by moving towards a goal along with another automated "monitoring-robot" which is the user's goal to avoid touching.
-Overall, during the simulation, it is the user's goal to reach the end of the maze before the "count-down" robot reaches the goal and without touching the auto-monitoring robots.
-Further information on the game is discussed in the 'Usage' section.
-The auto-controlled robots move in a single axis while the user-controlled robot moves in an 'omni-directional' way.
-The implementation of this project was possible due to the use of ELMA and ENVIRO packages which are further explained in the installation section of this `README.md` file.
+The project implements a user-controlled agent that navigates through a maze while other automatic agents move through the maze counting you down and monitoring the maze halls.
+It is the player's duty to move through the maze without before the time runs out!
+Please refer to the `Usage` section for more in-depth explanation on what the simulation does and the video game instructions.
+The user controlled robots moves omni-directional while the automated robots, some move unidirectional and other don't move at all.
+The implementation of this project was possible due to the use of `ELMA` and `ENVIRO` packages which are further explained in the installation section of this `README.md` file.

 Installation - MacOS
 ---

+Please note that the instructions that follow were put together after following the process in a Mac computer.
+Windows computer follow similar steps but some might slightly differ; the overall process, however, remains the same for both systems. <br />

-First make sure you have `git` installed in your computer (write `git` on the terminal and run it).
+First make sure you have `git` installed in your computer (write `git` on a terminal window and run it).
 If not installed, installing Xcode command line tools should install git.
-Then create a directory for this repository and make it your working directory.
+Then create a directory for this repository in your computer and make it your working directory.
 Clone this repository into your computer directory by running:
 ```bash
 git clone https://github.com/arodzUW/EEP520-FinalProject.git
 cd EEP520-FinalProject